 - Dedicated support versus internal troubleshooting

-Hidden Costs of Open-Source Alternatives
+Hidden costs of Open-Source alternatives

 Open-source MCP gateways carry operational overhead: